A Lovely Day in Lipari

 Ingrid could see that I loved the colorful poncho but I passed it by.
 Over on the counter was a very unique necklace that looked like an adult-size teething chain.
 Strung together with a thin filament were 18 odd-shaped plastic nuggets, each a different color.
 Also from Paris.
 And the price was right.

-Carefully, so as not to bump into other garments, I brought the necklace over to the cash register to pay.
-I mentioned that I really loved that poncho and maybe on my next visit (if ever!)
-I’d buy it.
+Carefully, so as not to bump into the other garments, I brought the necklace to the counter to pay.
+I told Ingrid how much I loved the poncho and joked that maybe someday Iโ€™d come back for it.

-I profusely thanked her for her generosity and left the store with two shopping bags.
+I nearly burst into tears.
+Who does something that kind to a stranger…let alone an American tourist?
+After I profusely thanked her for her generosity, I left the store with two shopping bags.

 A Little Background Story About Lipari